-MAC 105 Medication Aide (40 hour) Online + Lab (CMA)
+MAC 105 Medication Aide (CMA 40 hour) Online + Lab (CMA)

-This course meets state of Nebraska requirements for 40-hour training of individuals to provide medications in nursing homes, assisted living centers, ICF-MR, schools, child care settings or patient homes.
+This course meets state of Nebraska requirements for 40-hour training to provide medications in nursing homes, assisted living centers, ICF-MR, schools, child care settings or patient homes.
 A medication aide is trained to work under direct supervision of a caretaker or a licensed health care professional.
 They provide routine medications by the oral, inhalation, topical and instillation routes when appropriate direction and monitoring is provided.
-The state of Nebraska Medication Aide written examination is handled outside the scope of this course.
+The state of Nebraska Medication Aide written examination is offered separately from this course at Clarkson College.
 College credit is not provided for this course.

-- Must be able to read, speak and write English - · Competent in basic mathematics skills - High school diploma or successful completion of the general education development (GED) test - Must be 18 years of age or older
+- Must be able to read, write, speak and understand English - Competent in basic mathematics skills - High school diploma or successful completion of the general education development (GED) test - · Must be 18 years of age or older

-Applicants need to be aware of the eligibility requirements for taking the state certification testing and employment.
+Registrants need to be aware of the eligibility requirements for taking the state certification testing and employment.
 Persons with a criminal record, substance abuse problems or health problems that would interfere with safe practices may be ineligible for state testing and/or employment.